dotfury/Gamui/README.md

 Minified gamui.css and gamui.js in dist folder

+CSS currently has minimal styles, meant to be overridden to fit you game.

+Example use can be found in app/scripts/main.js and app/scripts/interface.js

 <!-- Start app/scripts/energy-bar.js -->
 ##energy-bar.js

 Initialize an energy bar

-EX: Life bar, Energy bar, etc.
+###EX: Life bar, Energy bar, etc.
 ### Examples:

 var eBar = new EnergyBar();